Shanghai targets lockdown turning point by Wednesday

 Shanghai has become the epicentre of China's largest outbreak since the virus was first identified in Wuhan in late 2019, and has recorded more than 320,000 Covid infections since early March when its surge began.

-Locked-down Shanghai residents have expressed frustration over difficulties sourcing food, lost income, separated families and poor conditions at central quarantine centres.
-Shuttered factories and transport bottlenecks in many parts of China due to Covid-19 curbs are rippling through global supply chains.
+Frustrated Shanghai residents have taken to social media to vent their anger at local authorities over difficulties sourcing food, lost income, separated families and poor conditions at central quarantine centres.
+Tensions have on occasion erupted into public protests or scuffles with police.

+The Chinese economy and global supply chains are also feeling pinched by shuttered factories and transport bottlenecks in many parts of China hit by Covid-19 curbs.

+Shanghai has already taken piecemeal steps to ease restrictions.
+State TV reported on Sunday that some supermarkets had reopened their doors to shoppers, although many residents expressed disbelief in social media postings.
+A Shanghai government-backed social media account said it was in one district in the outskirts.

 China's definition of zero-Covid status at the community level means that no new cases emerge outside quarantined areas.